DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-03-who-can-make-changes-to-offers.md

 {% set example2 %}
   Given I belong to organisation A
-  And the application was made to course at organisation A And the application was made to a course accredited by organisation B And I change the offer to a course accredited by organisation C Then I can still see the application
+  And the application was made to a course at organisation A And the application was made to a course accredited by organisation B And I change the offer to a course accredited by organisation C Then I can still see the application